EddieAbbondanzio/eddieabbondanz.io/content/post/civic/the-revival-part-16/index.md

 # Rejuvenating the Hatch Grommets

 All of the rubber bits on the car are really starting to show their age.
-Given how hard some of these parts are to source now I wanted to try to prolong the life of the rear hatch wiring grommets so I opted to strip the rear harnesses down and soak the grommets in 303 aerospace for a few days.
+Given how hard some of these parts are to source now I wanted to try to prolong the life of the rear hatch wiring grommets so I opted to strip the rear harnesses down and soak the grommets in 303 Aerospace for a few days.

 ![](images/1.jpg)
 ![](images/2.jpg)